 Click here to download my updated developer CV in PDF format (opens in a new window).

 Tel. +44 (0)131 208 5373

-I have undertaken contract and freelance work as a programmer for a number of organisations over the years, notably in the finance, automation and healthcare fields.
+I have undertaken contract and freelance work as a programmer (as well as a technical author and German translator) for a number of organisations over the years, notably in the finance, automation and healthcare fields.
 A selection of these are described below.
 For details of my current rates and availability please email me at the address in the top-left of this page, or call me on my office line: +44 (0)131 208 5373.

 Below is a selection of just some of my previous contract and freelance roles:

 Northgate Information Solutions (June 2006 - June 2007)